 Under normal atmospheric conditions the Aquabase colors will print indefinitely without drying the screens.
 Flooded screens can be left standing for short period of time without the need to clean up.
 However, if long delays between printings are anticipated, the screens should be cleaned with plain or soapy water.
-Screen mesh sizes can be anywhere from 80 to 230 mesh or finer.
+Screen printing mesh sizes can be anywhere from 80 to 230 mesh or finer.
 Screens emulsions must be water and alkali resistant.
 Our aqueous textile inks are widely used in screen printing applications on T-shirts and other fashion garments.
-We at Spectrachem specialize in custom manufacturing of custom and specialty aqueous based textile screen printing inks including short run orders and cost effective aqueous pigment dispersions made to your exacting requirements.
+We at Spectrachem specialize in custom manufacturing of custom and specialty aqueous based textile inks and screen printing inks including short run orders and cost effective aqueous pigment dispersions made to your exacting requirements.
 Contact us with your requirements.

 It is essential that the completed print is heat cured in order to maintain good wash fastness.
 The actual time and temperature required to dry and cure a print will vary with different heating equipment.
 Forced hot air systems usually work best.
 The print itself must reach a temperature of 275F.